Zersya/drowsiness-services/README.md

 5. Run the service: `python drowsiness_detector.py`
 6. Start the web server: `python web_server.py`
 7. Access the dashboard at `http://localhost:5000`
-8. Login using the PIN configured in your `.env` file (default: 123456)
+8. Login using either PIN or Keycloak credentials (based on your configuration)

 ## Features

-- Secure dashboard access with PIN-based authentication
+- Flexible authentication system (PIN-based or Keycloak SSO)
 - Real-time drowsiness detection using YOLO-based computer vision
 - Multiple analysis algorithms (Threshold-based, Rate-based, and Probabilistic)
 - Performance monitoring dashboard with confusion matrix